5 March 2026

 Tax note: 5% withholding tax for Kenyan resident individuals is deducted automatically.
 No filing required.

-Investment context: COOP’s current share price is KES 30.00, having gained 25.3% year-to-date — ranking 12th on the NSE by year-to-date performance.
-At KES 30 per share, 1,000 shares requires a KES 30,000 investment generating KES 2,375 net annual dividend — a yield of approximately 7.9% on current purchase price.
-At the January price of KES 23.95, early-year buyers are now sitting on 8.3%+ yield on their purchase price plus 25% capital gain.
+Investment context: COOP’s current share price is KES 31.60, having gained 31.9% year-to-date — ranking 10th on the NSE.
+At KES 31.60 per share, 1,000 shares requires a KES 31,600 investment generating KES 2,375 net annual dividend — a yield of approximately 7.5% at current purchase price.
+Investors who bought in January at KES 23.95 are sitting on a yield of approximately 9.9% on their purchase price, plus a 32% capital gain.

 The COOP dividend 2026 of KES 2.50 continues five consecutive years of dividend growth.